 Clinical Breast Exam

-Your yearly checkup should include a clinical breast exam.
-This exam may be done by a gynecologist, family doctor, nurse practitioner, or specially trained nurse.
-Yearly breast exams help to ensure that breast conditions are found early.
+Many health organizations recommend a yearly clinical breast exam.
+This exam may be done by a gynecologist, family healthcare provider, nurse practitioner, or specially trained nurse.
+Yearly breast exams help to make sure that breast conditions are found early.

 A healthcare professional knows the tests and follow-up care needed if a problem is found.
-Your clinical exam is also a great time to ask questions about breast self-exam (BSE).
-You can find out whether you're doing BSE in the most effective way.
-Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affects the way you should examine your breasts.
+Your clinical exam is also a great time to ask questions about breast self-exams.
+You can find out if you're checking your breasts in the best way.
+Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affect the way you should check your breasts.

 If a clinical exam reveals a breast change, you may have other tests to find out more.
 These tests may include:

-Biopsy, the removal of a small amount of breast tissue by needle or incision.
-The tissue is then examined under a microscope.
+- Biopsy.
+A small amount of breast tissue is removed by needle or by a cut (incision).
+The tissue is then checked under a microscope.

-Starting at age 20, you should have a clinical breast exam every 1 to 3 years.
+The American College of Obstetricians and Gynecologists recommends that starting at age 29, you should have a clinical breast exam every 1 to 3 years.
 After age 40, have a clinical breast exam each year.
-If you're at higher risk for breast cancer, you may need more frequent exams.
+If you're at higher risk for breast cancer, you may need exams more often.
 Risk factors for breast cancer may include: